 Cheniere Energy Inc. (LNG) surged 19 percent, the most since Nov.
 19, to $7.42.
 The decline in shares of the liquefied natural gas producer was “somewhat unfounded,” Citigroup Inc. said in a note.
 The stock slumped 36 percent yesterday after Centerbridge Partners alleged the company’s Sabine Pass unit recorded “materially false and misleading” earnings last year.
 Cheniere said the claims were “without merit.”

 Children’s Place (PLCE) rose 10 percent, the most since July 2009, to $48.32.
 The apparel company reported fourth quarter profit of $1.22 a share excluding some items, beating the average analyst estimate by 21 percent.

 Exelon Corp.
 (EXC) rose 3.2 percent, the most since July 7, to $43.27.
 The U.S. operator of nuclear power plants increased output for its 1,120-megawatt LaSalle 2 reactor in Illinois to 60 percent of capacity, according to a report from the U.S. Nuclear Regulatory Commission.
 The unit operated at 22 percent of capacity yesterday.

 Finisar Corp.
-(FNSR) : The maker of fiber-optic transmission gear said it won’t earn more than 35 cents a share excluding some items in the fourth quarter, missing the average estimate by 31 percent.
+(FNSR) tumbled the most ever, falling 39 percent to $24.61.
+The maker of fiber-optic transmission gear said it won’t earn more than 35 cents a share excluding some items in the fourth quarter, missing the average analyst estimate of 48 cents.

 To contact the editor responsible for this story: Nick Baker at email@example.com